-Roll scones into a ball and flatten slightly on a cookie sheet to resemble 2 inch rounds.
+Divide batter into 12 equal portions, roll individual scones into a ball, and flatten slightly on a cookie sheet to resemble 2 inch rounds.
 Whisk together the egg and milk and brush over the top of the scones.
 Let scones rest for 10 minutes before baking.

 Bake for 12 minutes or until the tops are lightly browned.
 Cool until room temperature before glazing.

 1/2 cup powdered sugar